Neotron-Compute/Neotron-500-Hardware/README.md

 * 200 MHz 32-bit ARM Cortex-M7 CPU core
 * 528 KiB of internal SRAM
-* 32 MiB external 16-bit SDRAM
+* 8 MiB external QuadSPI SRAM
 * 16-bit Super-VGA output: 800x600 resolution @ 60 Hz
-* 16-bit digital audio input and output (line-in, mic-in, line-out and headphone-out)
+* 16-bit 48 kHz audio input and output (line-in, mic-in, line-out and headphone-out)
 * Four high-speed (480 Mbps) USB 2.0 ports
 * IEEE1284 Parallel Port
 * RS232 Port (five-wire)
 * SD/MMC Slot
-* CompactFlash Memory slot
 * PS/2 Keyboard and Mouse ports
 * IDE Interface for hard drive, Zip drive, LS-120 or CD-ROM
 * Battery-backed Real-time Clock and CMOS RAM
 * SPI and I2C based expansion bus

+## Why 528ST?

+We called this the 528ST because:

+* It has a part from ST Micro
+* It has 528 KiB of internal SRAM
+* It sounds a bit like that 68000 based machine that wasn't quite as good as an Amiga 500...

 ## The detailed specs